-- Figure 2.1.2 and Figure 2.1.3 on the next two pages reveal that the fall 2007 retention rates for full-time freshmen enrolled at Nebraska's public four-year institutions and two-year community colleges were above national full-time retention rates based on data for comparable institutions across the country. - As shown in Figure 2.1.2, the overall full-time retention rate for Nebraska's public four-year institutions- the University of Nebraska at Kearney, the University of Nebraska-Lincoln, the University of Nebraska at Omaha, and the three institutions in the Nebraska State College System-was 78.2% in fall 2007, compared to a 78.0% retention rate for the nation. - The difference between Nebraska's full-time retention rate and the national average rate has been declining over the past two years.
-In 2005, Nebraska ranked 17th, with a retention rate of 79.4%, 1.7% above the national average.
-In 2006, the difference was 0.5% as Nebraska ranked 18th with a rate of 78.2%, compared to a national rate of 77.7%.
-In 2007, the difference between Nebraska and the national average decreased to 0.2% and Nebraska ranked 20th among the 50th states.
-Between fall 2006 and fall 2007, the national average increased to 78.0%, while Nebraska's full-time retention rate for four-year public institutions remained unchanged at 78.2%.1 - In Figure 2.1.3, the overall full-time freshmen retention rate for Nebraska's six community colleges is compared to the state and national rates for all two-year public colleges.
+- Figure 2.1.2 and Figure 2.1.3 on the next two pages reveal that the fall 2008 retention rates for full-time freshmen enrolled at Nebraska's public four-year institutions was slightly above the national average, while the retention rate for full-time students attending Nebraska's six community colleges was well above national full-time retention rates based on data for comparable institutions across the country. - As shown in Figure 2.1.2, the overall full-time retention rate for Nebraska's public four-year institutions- the University of Nebraska at Kearney, the University of Nebraska-Lincoln, the University of Nebraska at Omaha, and the three institutions in the Nebraska State College System-was 78.4% in fall 2008, compared to a 78.2% retention rate for the nation. - Since 2005, Nebraska's full-time retention rate for public four-year institutions has not improved, relative to the national average or in its ranking relative to those of other states.

+In 2005, Nebraska had a rate of 79.4%, which was the 17th highest among the 50 states and 1.7% higher than the national average of 77.7%.

+In 2008, Nebraska's retention rate had decreased 1.0% to 78.4%, which was the 22nd highest in the country for four-year schools and only 0.2% higher than the national average of 78.2%.

+- In Figure 2.1.3, the overall full-time freshmen retention rate for Nebraska's six community colleges is compared to the state and national rates for all two-year public colleges.
 These colleges include public-supported tribal colleges and technical colleges, as well as community colleges.
 Consequently, retention data for the Nebraska College of Technical Agriculture at Curtis (NCTA-Curtis) and the Nebraska Indian Community College (NICC), which is federally supported, are included in the computation of the national full-time retention rate for all two-year public colleges.
-Data for the NCTA-Curtis and the NICC are not included in the calculation of the full-time retention rate for Nebraska's six community colleges. - As shown on the chart, the overall full-time retention rate for Nebraska's community colleges in fall 2007 was 61.7%, compared to a national retention rate for all two-year public colleges of 59.0%.
-Including the NCTA-Curtis (which had a full-time retention rate of 69%) and the NICC (which had a full-time retention rate of 15%), the retention rate for Nebraska's eight public, two-year institutions was 61.9%, making Nebraska's rate the eighth-highest among the 50 states. - As a point of reference, the overall full-time retention rate for Nebraska's community colleges was 64.8% in fall 2006, compared to a national retention rate for all two-year public colleges of 58.5%, placing Nebraska's rate as fourth-highest among the 50 states. - See Table A9.3 in Appendix 9 for the data used to calculate the fall 2006 and fall 2007 full-time retention rates for Nebraska public, four-year institutions and two-year community colleges.
+Data for the NCTA-Curtis and the NICC are not included in the calculation of the full-time retention rate for Nebraska's six community colleges. - As shown on the chart, the overall full-time retention rate for Nebraska's community colleges in fall 2008 was 62.0%, compared to a national retention rate for all two-year public colleges of 60.0%. - Including the NCTA-Curtis (which had a full-time retention rate of 46%) and the NICC (which had a full-time retention rate of 27%), the retention rate for Nebraska's eight public, two-year institutions was 61.5%, making Nebraska's rate the 8th-highest among the 50 states. - As a point of reference, the overall full-time retention rate for Nebraska's community colleges was 61.7% in fall 2007, compared to a national retention rate for all two-year public colleges of 59.0%. - See Table A9.3 in Appendix 9 for the data used to calculate the full-time retention rates for Nebraska public, four-year institutions and the state's six community colleges for fall 2005 through fall 2008.

-2007 Full-Time Freshmen Retention Rates for Four-Year Public Institutions by State
+2008 Full-Time Freshmen Retention Rates for Four-Year Public Institutions by State

-1Data from the National Center for Education Statistics, fall 2007 survey, obtained from the National Center for Higher Education Management Systems (NCHEMS), November 2008.
+1Data from the National Center for Education Statistics, IPEDS fall 2008 survey, obtained from the National Center for Higher Education Management Systems (NCHEMS), January 2010.

-2007 Full-Time Freshmen Retention Rates for Two-Year Public Institutions by State (Nebraska Rate for Nebraska Community Colleges Only)
+2008 Full-Time Freshmen Retention Rates for Two-Year Public Institutions by State (Nebraska Rate for Nebraska Community Colleges Only)

-1Data from the National Center for Education Statistics, fall 2007 survey, obtained from the National Center for Higher Education Management Systems (NCHEMS), November 2008.
+1Data from the National Center for Education Statistics, IPEDS fall 2008 survey, obtained from the National Center for Higher Education Management Systems (NCHEMS), January 2010.